 Knowing everything is running smoothly and that if a problem were to come up you would be immediately notified is a HUGE relief.
 Not having to wonder or even consider that there will be data loss, because you have backups scheduled regularly is invaluable.

 WordPress takes security very seriously, but as with any other system there are potential security issues that may arise if some basic security precautions aren’t taken.
-This is not a definitive list, but as a starting point here are some items Rudtek considers when security our client sites.
+This is not a definitive list, but as a starting point here are some items Rudtek considers when securing our clients’ sites.

 - Keep WordPress, plugins, and themes all updated.
 See Rudtek’s post “How do I update WordPress?” or our Optimizing WordPress page for information.